JiaweiHawk/Vscode/Header Comment Help.md

 	 }
 }
 ```
-## Then, every time you want to write a head-comment, just code `head`, that is enough
+## Then, every time you want to write a head-comment, just code `commit`, that is enough